 - Did I eat too quickly?

 - Did I chew the food well?

+- Was my posture correct sitting down at a table?

 - Was the food of the correct consistency?

 - Did I allow enough time between my drink and my meal?

 - Did I overeat?